emchristiansen/PersistentMap/README.md

 #PersistentMap

 PersistentMap is a type-safe, boilerplate-free, key-value store, built on top of [Slick](http://slick.typesafe.com/) and [scala-pickling](https://github.com/scala/pickling).
+Unlike existing key-value stores, it does not require the user to manually specify the database schema; instead, serialization is done automatically using scala-pickling.
 It exposes a new type, `PersistentMap[A, B]`, which extends `collection.mutable.Map[A, B]`.
 You use a `PersistentMap` just like a regular mutable `Map`, and all changes to its state are automatically propagated to an underlying database.